Azure/autorest/Documentation/building-code.md

 Install [Python 2.7 and Python 3.5](https://www.python.org/downloads/), and add one of them to your PATH (we recommend 3.5).
 >set PATH=PATH;C:\Python35

+### Testing Your Environment
+To make sure you've set up all the prerequisites correctly, run `.\Tools\Verify-Settings.ps1` before you attempt to build.

 ## Build

 ### Visual Studio Build